windbirds/policies/terms.md

 Reservations for tours require a variable deposit per person per tour, paid by credit or debit card (VISA, MasterCard, American Express) on a secure link that we e-mail to you.
 After receiving the deposit, we will give you our final confirmation and details of the tour.
 If no deposit has was paid, there is not a legal collateral, therefore Wind Birds, Lda cannot be accountable for possible bookings.
 A simple communication (e.g. email, phone, fax) without a paid deposit does not constitute any guarantee of service.
 The person that is signing the online booking form warrants that he/she has the authority to make the booking on behalf of all other persons included on the booking form.
 (On-line booking forms are deemed to have been signed by the persons submitting them.)

-In individual cases some tours will demand different payment plan, this information will be passed to the client before payment.
+In individual cases, some tours will demand different payment plans, this information will be passed to the client before payment.

 #### Price, Taxes and Fees

-All transactions are in Euros, Portugal legal tender.
+All transactions are in Euros, Portugal's legal tender.
 All shown prices include all Portuguese taxes, Government fees, except where noted.
 Wind Birds, Lda operates and supplies in Madeira Islands.
 Therefore it pays all taxes to Madeira Regional Government.
 No tours/trips are exempt of VAT, although this tax value is included in the prices shown.

-Invoices are processed no later than five days of the service or the payment, whichever comes first.
+Invoices are processed no later than five days after the service or the payment, whichever comes first.
 Details of lead traveller are filled as purchasing entity and cannot be changed after the invoice is issued.
 Therefore, if you desire an invoice with a different purchasing entity you need to request it in advance (e.g. time of booking).

 #### Booking Cancellation